Trump Administration Arms Transfers and Sales to Israel

 2025

-March 10: Senator Bernie Sanders introduces additional joint resolutions of disapproval against sales notified on February 28 by emergency declaration (and an older revised sale).
-(SJ Res 32, 33, 34, 35)
+March 10: Senator Bernie Sanders introduced additional joint resolutions of disapproval against sales notified on February 28 by emergency declaration (and an older revised sale).
+(SJ Res 32, 33, 34, 35, see also IMEU policy memo 18.)

 March 3: Representatives Jayapal (Resolutions 68,69) and Tlaib (Resolutions 70,71) filed joint resolutions of disapproval in the House, each with 13 original cosponsors (See HJ Res 68, 69, 70, 71 - see also Feb 24, below).